Blog Details

 Reducing Antinutritional Factors

-Legume-based foods contain trypsin inhibitors and lectins that reduce digestibility.
-Protease pre-treatment effectively inactivates these antinutrients, improving the nutritional quality of soy, lentils, and chickpeas for human consumption.
+Legume-based foods contain compounds like trypsin inhibitors and lectins that reduce protein digestion.
+However, protease treatment breaks down these antinutrients effectively.
+As a result, digestibility improves.
+Therefore, protease enzyme applications in food processing protein hydrolysis help enhance the nutritional quality of soy, lentils, and chickpeas for better human consumption.

 Nutrition